50 of the best Netflix movies to stream right now

 - Is Netflix’s The King Shakespeare or not?

-- Netflix’s The King director admits one scene DOES “rip off” Recreation of Thrones – nevertheless it was an accident
+- Netflix’s The King director admits one scene DOES “rip off” Sport of Thrones – however it was an accident

 The Revenant